yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 but a distant relative of the original Oreo protocol, and any errors are the responsibility of the authors of this document alone.

-We would like to thank Dave Garrett, Daniel Kahn Gillmor, Yoav Nir, Eric Rescorla and Rich Salz for their comments on this document.
+We would like to thank Adrian Farrel, Dave Garrett, Daniel Kahn Gillmor, Yoav Nir,
+Eric Rescorla and Rich Salz for their comments on this document.
 Special thanks to Craig Francis for contributing the HPKP deployment script, and to Ralph Holz for several fruitful discussions.